SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 **SEQR Tab**
 The name of the mobile cash register that Seamless provides to merchants who do not use a cash register directly integrated with SEQR.

-**SEQR Ticketing**
-The SEQR offer to merchants to provide payments for tickets, such as in public transport.

 **Services**
 Services are a payment experience directly in the SEQR app, which consists of choosing service options and then paying with SEQR.
 Example is the Parking service.